7 Generalization

 We barely scratched the surface of statistical learning theory, and there are many more topics to explore:

-• Quantifying the complexity of models (like VC dimensions)
+• Quantifying the complexity of models (like VC dimensions).

-• Studying consistency and convergence rates of learners
+• Studying consistency and convergence rates of learners.

-• Bounding the empirical risk
+• Providing bounds for the empirical risk.

-8.2 Generalize to predict (in practice)
+7.2 Generalize to predict in practice

 Generalization through splitting data

 But if you split the data, train a model on one part, and evaluate the model on the remaining part, you can get an honest estimate of the out-of-sample error.
 Great, problem solved?!
 Careful, while their approach gets them an unbiased estimate of the test error, the estimate possibly has a large variance.
 With only 420 images in the test set, 10 difficult cases that ended up in the test set by chance can spoil your performance estimate.
 One strategy to lower the variance is to split the data more often.
 For example with cross-validation: Split the data, for example, into 5 parts, combine 4 parts for training (and validation), and the remaining 1 part for testing.
 Repeat this setup 5 times so each part is once used as test data.
-Average the 5 estimates of the out-of-sample error and, voila, you have a more stable estimate (visualized in Figure 8.3).
+Average the 5 estimates of the out-of-sample error and, voila, you have a more stable estimate (visualized in Figure 7.3).

 But there’s another problem.
-In each CV-loop, we split the data once into training and validation data.
-The validation data in Rajpurkar et al. (2017) was used for adapting the learning rate, but you could also use it for hyperparameter tuning and model selection.
-A single split can lead to a similar problem as before: too much variance.
+In each CV-loop, you split the data once into training and validation data.
+The validation data in [13] was used for adapting the learning rate, but you could also use it for hyperparameter tuning and model selection.
+A single split can lead to a similar problem as before: too much variance in the performance estimate.
 So you might want to have another cross-validation inside the outer cross-validation.
 This so-called nested cross-validation quickly blows up the number of models you have to train, but it is a more efficient use of your data.
+This quickly went from splitting the data into two parts (training and testing) to splitting the data 100 times (10-fold cross-validation within 10-fold cross-validation).
+Data splitting is at the heart of generalization.

 The tricky IID assumption